 This assignment aims to engage students in linking two processes: both the process of rhetorically listening to sound and the process of rhetorically composing with sound.
 Working in groups, students will produce podcasts via GarageBand/Audacity that revolve around presenting and discussing a handful of popular songs and their apparent genres.

 Furthermore, this assignment encourages students to think about writing and literacy dynamically as they analyze and compare the different techniques, forms, and situations that compose different songs and genres within popular music.
+Put simply,

 Recording Software, Recording Equipment, Access to MP3s